-Grow your career.
-With individualized orientation and limitless professional resources, Aurora graduate nurses are surrounded by a network of support.
-Resources help graduate nurses grow professionally and learn to provide outstanding patient-centered care.
+Aurora graduate nurses are surrounded by a network of support during their individualized orientation.
+Resources help graduate nurses grow professionally as they learn to provide outstanding patient-centered care

-Orientation is to be completed within six weeks at full time, but may take longer for specialty areas.
-Individuals not comfortable after six weeks of orientation may have access to a resource nurse (select units only) for continued support toward independence.
+Orientation is usually completed within six weeks of full time hours, but may take longer for specialty areas.
+On some units, individuals needing additional time in order to feel fully comfortable may have access to a resource nurse for continued support toward independence.

 - 99.3% pass rate, based on readiness to test from your ATI coach